 The UW Alzheimer's Disease Research Center is part of a nationwide network of Alzheimer’s disease research resource centers funded through the NIH's National Institute on Aging.
 The UW ADRC has been committed to helping advance Alzheimer’s research for over thirty years.
-We believe that through hard work, innovation, the generous support of our donors and volunteers, and a concentrated research effort, we can develop more effective approaches to treating and ultimately preventing Alzheimer’s and related dementias.
+We believe that through hard work, innovation, the generous support of our donors and volunteers, and a concentrated research effort, we can develop more effective approaches to treating and ultimately preventing Alzheimer’s and related conditions such as frontotemporal degeneration and Lewy Body dementia/Parkinson's disease dementia.
 We hope that you, both researchers and research participants, will join with us in answering the questions posed by this disease through innovative and productive research.

 Dr. Thomas Grabowski, Professor in the Departments of Radiology and Neurology at the University of Washington, is the Director of the UW Alzheimer’s Disease Research Center (ADRC).
 He oversees a multi-disciplinary effort to further a precision medicine approach to Alzheimer disease.
 This work aims to better define key steps in the pathological process and thereby identify new therapeutic targets that will help people with different variants of this disease.